Tancredo Neves: Illness and death

 Neves had undertaken a very strenuous campaign agenda.
 He gathered the support of Congress and state governors, and travelled abroad as the elected president.
 He had been suffering strong abdominal pain during the days preceding his inauguration.
 Advised by his doctors to seek treatment, he said: "You can do whatever you want with me... after I take office."
 Neves feared that military hardliners would refuse to give power to the Vice President.
 He decided to only announce his illness on the day of his inauguration, 15 March 1985 after the heads of state who were supposed to be present had arrived in Brasília.
 That would have made it harder for a political rupture to occur.
 His concern with the assurance of the inauguration was echoed by the phrase he had heard from Getúlio Vargas regarding the subject: "It is not enough to win elections in Brazil, it is necessary to take office!"

 In Brasília, during the religious ceremony at the Dom Bosco Sanctuary, he developed strong continuous abdominal pain.
 In the hospital, he told his cousin Francisco Dornelles – who had been appointed as Finance Minister – that he would refuse surgery if he didn't have the guarantee that outgoing President João Figueiredo would induct José Sarney.
 Dornelles promised his cousin that Sarney would be inducted.
 According to information compiled by the Getúlio Vargas Foundation, the maneuvers to bring Sarney to office were already under Ulysses Guimarães (President of the Chamber, PMDB-SP), and Leitão de Abreu's Chief of Staff of Brazil lead.

-The official version said that Neves had diverticulitis.
-But, later reports indicated that he had a benign but infected leiomyoma.
+The official version said that Neves had diverticulitis, though later reports indicated that he had a benign but infected leiomyoma.
 The existence of a tumor was hidden by the doctors until the last minute, due to the possible impact that the word cancer would have during that age.

 On 15 March, newly sworn in Vice President José Sarney assumed presidential powers and duties as acting president before the National Congress while Neves recovered.
 He read the statement that Neves had written for his inauguration, preaching national conciliation and the installation of a constituent national assembly.
 It read: The ceremony to transfer power took place at the Palácio do Planalto.
 President Figueiredo did not appear, refusing to give the presidential sash on to José Sarney since he was a substitute and not his elected successor.
 It was the official photographer of the palace, Gervézio Batista, who put the sash around Sarney.